rt-st/website/_pages/about.md

 ---
-title: About 'rtst'
+title: About 'Me'
-subtitle: I'm starting to put some art online, I hope you like it!
+subtitle: I'm starting to put some art online, going under the pseudonym of 'rtst' for now...
-description: Duet is a beautiful Jekyll portfolio theme.
+description: A collection of artwork.
+Probably not good.
 featured_image: /images/demo/demo-landscape.jpg
 ---